Self-optimizing

 Economic impact

-For companies building engineering, scientific, industrial, simulation, or analytical applications, this means faster delivery, lower technical risk, and better long-term ownership of numerical IP.
+For companies building engineering, scientific, industrial, simulation, or analytical applications, this means faster delivery, lower technical risk, better hardware utilization, and stronger long-term ownership of numerical IP.

 ILNumerics helps turn numerical IP into scalable technical software without turning every project into a performance-engineering project.

 Autonomous Computing is part of the ILNumerics platform for technical .NET applications.
-It works together with the ILNumerics numerical language, managed linear algebra and FFTs, interpolation, optimization, HDF5 integration, interactive 2D/3D visualization, and Visual Studio developer tools.
+It works together with ILNumerics.Computing, commercial numerical toolboxes, managed linear algebra and FFTs, interpolation, optimization, HDF5 integration, interactive 2D/3D visualization, and Visual Studio developer tools.

 TL;DR

-The result is less manual optimization work, better use of modern parallel hardware, and a shorter path from numerical IP to production-ready technical applications.
+The result is less manual performance engineering, better use of modern parallel hardware, and a shorter path from numerical IP to production-ready technical applications.